survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 It's possible to analyze bundle dependencies in a graphical manner, and many tools exist for this purpose:

 - [The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.
+- [Statoscope](https://statoscope.tech/) is comparable to the official analyse tool except for the lack of a graph view and it comes with additional filters to understand the output better.
 - [webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
 Using the tool you can understand how modules of your bundles are related to each other.
 - [circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin) lets you detect cycles in the module graph.
 Often this implies a bug, and it can be a good idea to refactor cycles out.
 - [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser) is a bundler independent tool for analyzing project dependencies.